tsgates/arch-wiki-markdown/wiki/Prosody.md

 Prosody
 =======

-> Summary

-This article discusses how to setup and use Prosody, a lightweight XMPP server.
-It covers installation, configuration, operation, and removal of Prosody.

-Important Links

-Prosody.im

-Documentation

-Prosodical Thoughts (Blog)

-Issue Tracker

-Prosody Modules (Extra Modules)

 Prosody (pronunciation: 1, 2) is an XMPP server written in the Lua programming language.
 Prosody is designed to be lightweight and highly extensible.
 It is licensed under a permissive MIT license.
-Prosody is available for Arch Linux in the Community repository with some optional dependencies available from the AUR.
+Prosody is available for Arch Linux in the Community repository with some optional dependencies available from the Arch User Repository.

 Previous experience with building and installing packages from the AUR and basic knowledge of XMPP will be very helpful when following the